It’s time to introduce your kids who are fans of Harry Potter to writing fanfiction.

 If you’re worried about what J.K.
-Rowlings things, don’t be.
+Rowlings thinks, don’t be.
 According to her book agency, “JK Rowling’s reaction is that she is very flattered by the fact there is such great interest in her Harry Potter series and that people take the time to write their own stories.”
 She says she’s fine with fanfiction as long as it does not contain racism or pornography.

 There you go.
 (Some authors do mind but not Rowlings.)